DataDog/documentation/content/en/service_catalog/_index.md

 - Understanding trends and identifying inefficiencies in the costs related to your services.

 #### Knowledge sharing
-- Locate information easily without navigating through numerous repos, channels, or documentation pages.
+- Locate information without navigating through numerous repos, channels, or documentation pages.
 - Save time searching for runbooks or wiki pages when onboarding new team members.
 - Leverage real-time, automatically-generated topology maps to understand system architecture.